code-423n4/code423n4.com/content/submissions.md

 - Are written in English, if possible.

-# 4. :no_good: Unauthorized Test Methods
+# 4. Unauthorized Test Methods
 The following methods are not authorized means of testing within C4 code contests:

 - Testing exploits on mainnet.